 Children Active Lives Survey Reports

-Given that attitudes towards sport and physical activity are often shaped by experiences in childhood, Sport England have sought to explore and better understand only the behaviours of children and young people, but also their attitudes towards sport and physical activity.
+Sport England have sought to explore and better understand not only the behaviours of children and young people, but also their attitudes towards sport and physical activity.

 They also explore the extent to which being active links to health.
 This includes levels of mental wellbeing and individual development,, as well as social and community development.